UNLOCK FREE TRAINING

 What Do You Need To Know About Wholesaling Houses In North Dakota?

-The following includes a list of the larger real estate professional organizations in North Dakota.
-Each of these associations is a member of the National Association of REALTORS (NAR) –
+Some of the best sources of information involve real estate organizations spread across the state.
+The following includes a list of the larger real estate professional organizations in North Dakota, each of which can help answer the question, "Is wholesaling real estate legal in North Dakota?"
+Each of these associations is a member of the National Association of Realtors (NAR):

-Established more than 75 years ago, the NDAR is the voice for real estate in North Dakota.
+• The North Dakota Association of Realtors (NDAR): Established over 75 years ago, the NDAR is the voice for real estate in North Dakota.
 Through support, resources, and advocacy platforms, the North Dakota Association of REALTORS’ mission is to create the best possible for real estate professionals and property owners today and in the future.

-Founded in the early 1920s, the Fargo Moorhead Area Association of REALTORS serves professional real estate agents, brokers, and property owners in the greater Fargo Moorhead (and surrounding) community.
-The FMAA serves approximately 1,000 members and partners with more than 250 businesses.
+• The Fargo-Moorhead Area Association of Realtors (FMAA): Founded in the early 1920s, the FMAA serves professional real estate agents, brokers, and property owners in the greater Fargo-Moorhead (and surrounding) community.
+The FMAA has approximately 1,000 members and partners with more than 250 businesses.

-Located in Dickinson, North Dakota, the Badlands Board of REALTORS seeks to serve real estate professionals and consumers in Western North Dakota and beyond.
-The BBR is a member of the NAR and the North Dakota Association of REALTORS.
+• The Badlands Board of Realtors Incorporated (BBR): Located in Dickinson, North Dakota, the Badlands Board of REALTORS seeks to serve real estate professionals and consumers in Western North Dakota and beyond.
+The BBR is a NAR and a North Dakota Association of REALTORS member.

-The GFAAR was developed to meet the professional needs of real estate agents and brokers in and around the Greater Grand Fork area.
-The GFAAR serves communities in North Dakota as well as nearby Minnesota, situated to the east in a statistical area known as the Grand Cities.
+• The Grand Forks Area Association of Realtors (GFAAR): The GFAAR was developed to meet the professional needs of real estate agents and brokers in and around the Greater Grand Fork area.
+The GFAAR serves communities in North Dakota and nearby Minnesota, situated to the east in a statistical area known as the Grand Cities.

-Located in the ninth-largest city in North Dakota, the JBOR has long served Jamestown, Valley City, and its surrounding neighbors.
-The Jamestown Board of REALTORS’s primary mission is to further the interests of all property owners by supporting successful real estate practices.
+• The Jamestown Board of Realtors (JBOR): Located in the ninth-largest city in North Dakota, the JBOR has long served Jamestown, Valley City, and its surrounding neighbors.
+Its primary mission is to further the interests of all property owners by supporting successful real estate practices.

 The North Dakota Real Estate Commission (NDREC)

-The North Dakota REC is the state agency tasked with the responsibility of managing North Dakota’s real estate agents, license processes, real estate brokerages, and activities.
-The commissions’ function and history are noted in Section 70-01-01-01 -1 which requires the governor to appoint a real estate commission whose responsibility to administer the real estate license law regarding brokers and salespersons and to regulate the sale of out-of-state subdivided lands offered for real estate to residents of North Dakota.
+The North Dakota REC is the state agency tasked with managing North Dakota’s real estate agents, license processes, real estate brokerages, and activities.
+The commissions’ function and history are noted in Section 70-01-01-01 -1, which requires the governor to appoint a real estate commission whose responsibility is to administer the real estate license law regarding brokers and salespersons and to regulate the sale of out-of-state subdivided lands offered for real estate to residents of North Dakota.

-Its authority is referenced in ND State Real Estate Commission 43-23-02, that the governor shall appoint each member if the commission for a term of five years.
+Its authority is referenced in ND State Real Estate Commission 43-23-02, which states that the governor shall appoint each member of the commission for a term of five years.

-North Dakota, real estate law is clear as to when a real estate license is required to any person who may not act as a real estate broker or real estate salesperson, or advertise or assume to act as a real estate broker or real estate salesperson, without a license issued by the real etate commission.
+North Dakota's real estate law is clear as to when a real estate license is required for any person who may not act as a real estate broker or salesperson, advertise as a real estate broker or salesperson, or assume to act as a real estate broker or salesperson without a license issued by the real estate commission.

 For this North Dakota statute, real estate is defined as follows (43-23-06.1-8) – any interest or estate in land, including leaseholds, whether such interest or estate is corporeal, incorporeal, freehold, or nonfreehold, and whether situated in this state or elsewhere.

 The North Dakota Real Estate Commission grants the following real estate licenses, which expire on the last day of each year.
-According to 43-23-06.1-7 – a licensee is defined as means a real estate broker, an associate real estate broker, or real estate salesperson who is associated with a real estate brokerage firm.
+According to 43-23-06.1-7, a licensee is a real estate broker, an associate real estate broker, or a real estate salesperson who is associated with a real estate brokerage firm.

 Or an Associate Real Estate Broker or (Designated) Real Estate Broker, with an associate broker working under the supervision of the brokerage’s designated real estate broker (43-23-06.1-9) means any person that, for another, for a fee, commission, or salary, or other consideration, or with the intention or expectation of receiving or collecting such compensation from another, engages in or offers or attempts to engage in, either directly or indirectly by continuing course of conduct by a single act or transaction.